csbhalerao/cleanArchitectureTutorial/README.md

 - Data deals with the network call using retrofit through repositories.
 (Can be used for fetching data from local database or from any other source)
 - Mapper will convert the network API response to domain model which is inside usecase package.

+- For caching okhttp interceptor is implemented with caching logic.

 - LiveData is used for observing the changes in data and emitting the events when there is changes

 - Databinding is used for populating the data in layouts and reclyclerview items